ngnawensv/spring-boot-map-struct/README.md

-# spring-boot-jmapper
+# spring-boot-map-struct

-Demo project for Spring Boot to show how to map objects using JMapper
+Demo project for Spring Boot to show how to map objects using MapStruct